 The Premier’s Youth Initiative (PYI) is a pilot program designed to support young people aged 16-17 who are leaving Out of Home Care (OOHC) and who are vulnerable to homelessness to live independently.
-Veritas House is delivering the program in Western NSW in partnership with local education and employment provider, Skillset, and with youth specialist housing provider, My Foundations Youth Housing.
+Veritas House is delivering the program in Western NSW in partnership with youth specialist housing provider, My Foundations Youth Housing.
 Young people are provided with a combination of personal advice, education and employment mentoring, transitional accommodation and support to secure long-term accommodation.

 The objectives of PYI are to: